ntustison/ANTsXMouseBrainMapping/Manuscript/resultsAllen.md

 consists of MERFISH data specific preprocessing which includes section reconstruction, mapping corresponding anatomical labels between AllenCCFv3 and the spatial transcriptomic maps of the MERFISH data, and matching MERFISH sections to the atlas space.
-Following pre-processing, two main alignment steps were performed: 1) 3-D global affine mapping and section matching of the AllenCCFv3 into the MERFISH data and 2) 2D global and deformable mapping between each MERFISH section and matched AllenCCFv3 section.
+Following preprocessing, two main alignment steps were performed: 1) 3-D global affine mapping and section matching of the AllenCCFv3 into the MERFISH data and 2) 2-D global and deformable mapping between each MERFISH section and matched AllenCCFv3 section.
 Mappings learned via each step in the pipeline are preserved and concatenated to provide point-to-point correspondence between the original MERFISH data and AllenCCFv3, thus allowing